 Consider this scenario, for instance.
-Katie, the mom, tries to keep a happy face, but instead of sleeping at night, grocery lists and visions of empty shelves whirl through her mind.
-Naturally thin and wiry, she can’t focus on her work deadlines and is so nervous about keeping her family safe that she finds it hard to eat properly and is losing weight.
+Katie, the mom, tries to keep a happy face, but instead of sleeping at night, she wonders about her family's safety and the effects of the pandemic on her children's education.
+Naturally thin and wiry, she can’t focus on her work deadlines and she finds it hard to eat properly and is losing weight.
 No matter how hard Katie tries to relax, she can’t stop the worry.

 Let’s call the husband Charlie.
 A man of medium build and thinning blond hair, he’s a competitive sales person.
-He feels increasingly agitated when his company’s website crashes and the kids, with their impeccable timing, crowd into the closet that is now his home office.
-He blames his boss for not organizing online systems better before this crisis and finds his normal desire to help his co-workers and family fading as his patience runs thin and he falls behind.
+He feels increasingly agitated by the lack of communication and disorganization in his company since starting to work remotely.
+He blames his boss for not organizing online systems better and finds his normal desire to help his co-workers and family fading as his patience runs thin and he falls behind.

 If like Katie, Charlie, and Tanner we each react to stress in our own way, then it’s also true that we need different antidotes to stress.
 Maharishi Ayurveda recognizes the unique makeup of each individual and helps you identify your body type—and your stress reaction—and offers simple, natural ways to help you destress and restore balance.